 Saw cut concrete curb and gutter and flatwork on nearest existing joint beyond area required to be removed as shown on the Drawings.

-When the existing pavement cannot be used as the concrete form (with approval of the Project Representative), saw cut asphalt pavement with a near vertical edge.

 Provide a minimum of 18 inches between the new gutter pan edge and the bituminous paving edge.

-Remove curb and gutter and asphalt to saw cut.

 Cleanup